 “…young children are developing not only early language and reading skills but also the desire to communicate, read and write.
 They are developing not only early math and science skills and concepts but also the motivation to solve problems…Children’s development in the social, emotional and cognitive functioning domains – developing independence, responsibility, self-regulation and cooperation – can be critical to success in the transition to school and in the early grades.” -NAEYC Professional Standards

-This is a private, unique program made possible by a professional curation of Montessori, Waldorf, Reggio Emilia, Nature-Based Learning, California Common Core and NAEYC standards into a full-day program that preserves the standards of each educational philosophy for a group of peers with a low student to teacher ratio.
-Most importantly, I emphasize the loving connections … Continue reading Montessori, Waldorf, and Reggio-Emilia Programs
+This is a private, unique program made possible by a professional curation of Montessori, Waldorf, Reggio Emilia, Nature-Based Learning, California’s DOE preschool standards, and NAEYC standards into a program that preserves the precepts of each educational philosophy for a group of peers with a low student to teacher ratio.
+Most importantly, I emphasize the loving … Continue reading Montessori, Waldorf, and Reggio-Emilia Programs

-If you have ever watched the educational television show, Mr. Roger’s Neighborhood, then you will know what to expect for our Circle Time!
-At 9am, we transition from an hour of Montessori activity or an optional viewing of Sesame Street that is signaled by our “transition chimes”.
-Together, we sing our Circle Time song, “Won’t … Continue reading Circle Time
+If you have ever watched the educational television show, Mr. Roger’s Neighborhood, then you will know understand what inspires our Circle Time!
+At 9:30am we gather to sit as a group.
+Circle Time, in general terms, consists of individual sharing, a preview of our topic, a story or activity with group conversation or interaction, and … Continue reading Circle Time

 Facilitating the STEM subjects is just as fun as learning them!
-My high F.I.V.E.S for STEM are: Fun–logic challenges are done through games and inspiring activities.
+Avalon’s “high F.I.V.E.S” structure for STEM lessons are: Fun–activities are often through games or inspiring activities.
 Interactive–children physically and mentally interact with the material or activity.
 Varied–monthly themes give changing context for building a foundation of STEM understanding.
-Engaging–children engage with each other, such as using math during an engineering … Continue reading STEM – Science, Technology, Engineering, Math
+Engaging–children engage with each other, the … Continue reading STEM – Science, Technology, Engineering, Math

 Stick figures are to be treasured.
 Paint smears to be admired.
 An ice-sculpture with colored salts to be fun and playful.
 The curricula for arts and crafts enables children to learn how to use a variety of mediums (crayons, paint, clay, glue, etc.) for both process-style art (emphasis on free expression with medium/materials) and product-based … Continue reading Arts and Crafts